ekozat/courses_select_manager/Documentation/sprint2_docs/userStories.md

 -   I have a separate Excel sheet where I can enter my information
 -   The UI is not confusing and I am able to navigate it without reading documentation
+-   I am able to input each course I have completed into the cells along with my in-progress courses

 **Title: Eligible Courses**